brittbmh/Redux-Feedback-Loop/README.md

 # Redux Feedback Loop

-> **PLEASE COMMENT YOUR CODE.** Do not clone this repository.
-Instead, download the zip, extract the contents, `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
-Please do this before you leave for the day.

 "And my last reminder of the day, which is my last reminder of every day, is...?" - Luke

- For this assignment, you will be creating a feedback form modeled after Prime's system.
-Feedback will be collected over 4 views, and when all steps are complete, your app will save the feedback in the database.
-In a separate part of the page, display the current feedback values and a submit button.
+ This is a feedback form modeled after Prime's system.
+Feedback will be collected over 4 views, and when all steps are complete, the app will save the feedback in the database.
+In a separate part of the page, it will display the current feedback values and a submit button.

 ### SETUP